Blog

 Definition: The average time between detection and remediation of critical vulnerabilities.

 Without a unified view of all assets, MTTR can be inflated due to duplicate or incomplete work, or because Security is waiting on IT to validate asset status.
-Accurate, real-time asset data allows teams to prioritize critical vulnerabilities, assign clear ownership, and accelerate response.
+Accurate, continuously validated asset data allows teams to prioritize critical vulnerabilities, assign clear ownership, and accelerate response.

 Definition: How long exploitable vulnerabilities remain open across the environment.